kit-cel/gr-radar/README.md

 `git clone https://github.com/kit-cel/gr-radar.git` // clone this repository
 `cd gr-radar/`
-`sudo ./examples/setup/setup_core` // increase maximum of shared memory segment and USRP stuff, needed for large buffers (change is resetted after reboot)
 `mkdir build` // make build folder
 `cd build/`
 `cmake ../` // build makefiles
 `make` // build toolbox

+Some testcases use huge buffer sizes.
+Therefore you have to increse the maximum of a single shared memory segment.
+Run following line to fix that.
+Additionally the script configures some USRP stuff.
+All changes will be resetted after reboot.

+`sudo ./../examples/setup/setup_core`

+Now you can run all testcases and install the toolbox.
+If `ctest` responds with '100% tests passed' the toolbox should be build correctly.

 `ctest` // run tests
 `sudo make install` // install toolbox

-If ctest responds with '100% tests passed', the toolbox should be build correctly.

 **Development progress blog**
 https://grradar.wordpress.com/